Well, I'd recommend you experience an earthquake if you can: that's a pretty unique experience, just try to avoid the strong ones!

 5. Spend 1 night at a ryokan with an onsen (hot spring) at a nearby district like Kamakura, Hakone, or Karuizawa.
 Very Japanese and very unique.
 Love it.

 That should get you started Liz.
-Hope it helps : ) about 8 years ago
+Hope it helps : ) over 8 years ago

 Asakusa: as Honor Dargan stated above.
 But I would also mention Asakusa markets is the place to get all your gifts/novelties.
 I would also recommend going to the Kamiya Bar.
 Its best in the evenings and it gets really busy, I went there a few times by myself and just had a great time meeting real Japanese ppl.
 Its a very old bar in Tokyo.